 Eastern Europe and Northern Asia make up Russia, a transcontinental country.
 It is the world's largest nation with a rich history and several dozen ethnic groups.
 It allows fellow cruisers to spend more time in Moscow and St. Petersburg.
 Both the cities have unique architecture, world-class art, and rich history that await.
 Beyond some metro and urban cities, the wilderness in Russia is magnificent despite a menacing climate, boasting villages and fishing towns that flourish despite the weather.

 The world's largest country is Russia.
-During the Russian cruising St. Petersburg and Moscow, it will give the taste of everyday Russian life and the cruise between the two legendary cities.
+During the Russian cruise from St. Petersburg and Moscow, it will give the taste of everyday Russian life and the cruise between the two legendary cities.
 This route offers you peace of mind and out of which you can make most of the fascinating tour country.
 When you visit St. Petersburg, you can find the Hermitage Museum, an art museum started by the great Catherine.

 You can create the craziest and most unforgettable stories and exciting history in Russia and learn about its tradition.
 A few things you can do while in Russia are, visiting the wooden church, the royal jewels, and adorable eggs.
 GUM mall is a great place to shop.
 Designer stores are all gathered there.